Introduction

 The first has a wide-angle 5.6/28mm. lens and a relatively large viewfinder.
 The cheaper version (EF400SV) has a fix focus lens (identical specifications).
 Both versions are available in a data back variant; the latter additionally equipped with a self timer.

-From 2000 Nikon stops with the different names for different markets.
+From the year 2000 Nikon stops with the different names for different markets.
 From now on the cameras are named ´Lite Touch´ with a number referring to the focal length of the lens in use.
 Most cameras are fitted with collapsible flashes, some with collapsible and/or covered lenses, more colored/golden stripes and even the name ´Nikon´ in gold.
 Very special is the use of aspherical lenses and lenses made of special glass (ED, etc.).
 All versions are available in data back (QD) variant, including panorama-switch.
 The first new model, the

-Nikon Zoom 90 QD,
+Nikon Zoom 90 QD

 is the exception which proves the rules: it´s only for sale in the USA and has a 4.8/38mm.-10.5/90mm. zoom lens.
 A somehow more modest version, the